 What is a forceful let down?

-A forceful letdown will usually lessen before baby turns 6 months or by six weeks when Mom's body has adjusted to the volume of milk needed.
+letdown will usually decrease before Baby turns 6 months or by six weeks, when Mom's body has adjusted to the volume of milk needed.

 What causes a forceful let down?

-* Usually occurs when mom has an oversupply of breast milk.
+* This usually occurs when Mom has an oversupply of breast milk.

 Signs of a Forceful Let Down